NFT-DAO/RFC-nft-standard/standard.md

 "AdditionalData" is an optional string with user defined data.

 "Files" is an array of objects.
 The array must contain at least 1 object.
-The array is order dependent and must match with the order that the "Hash" field in each object is conatenated to produce the "FilesHash".
+The array is order dependent and must match with the order that the "Hash" field in each object is conatenated to produce the "FilesHash."
 Each object contains:

 "MimeType" the mime type for the file.

 "OrigialFileName" the name of the file before it was added to this .zip archive.

 "FileDescription" the description of this file in the set.
-For example "sheet music".
+For example "sheet music."

 "FileName" the name of this file in the .zip archive.